Safety as a precondition to economic opportunity

 Engaging men is about building their capacity to act differently in concrete situations: to recognise harassment, to intervene safely, to support women’s mobility, and to challenge norms within their own circles.
 When men become active bystanders and allies, safety begins to function as shared responsibility rather than an individual burden.
 This has direct implications for economic participation because women can then move with greater confidence and less risk (or maybe take risk).

 So, what we also really need for economic opportunity and justice is not investment in livelihoods in isolation, but also investment in safer public infrastructure, gender-responsive planning, and community-based accountability systems.
-It means working with people, not only women and recognising that safety is a foundational condition for access, dignity, and economic opportunity.
+This means transforming the conditions under which women access, occupy, and move through public space.